aspose-html-cloud/aspose-html-cloud-docs/content/html/storage-api/working-with-files-in-the-storage/file-rest-api/_index.md

 All URIs are relative to https://api.aspose.cloud/v4.0/html.

- cURL is an excellent choice for when you need to download a file to your local system.
+ cURL is an excellent choice when you need to download a file to your local system.
 It is generally available and lets you quickly download data from a remote system.

 - **GET**: download a file.
 The response object contains the raw data of the file.